-An interview will be day after the analytical assignment.
-The interview will be carried out by the main professors of the MA programme.
-The goal of the interview is to clarify any questions that rose from the first two rounds, to test your spoken English, to make sure you are motivated to study and graduate the programme.
+The interview will be carried out by the main professors of the MA programme with a goal to clarify any questions that rose from the first two rounds, to test your spoken English, to make sure you are motivated to study and graduate the programme.

 For the purposes of identity verification at the admission procedure the Admission Committee has the right to take a screenshot during the oral part of the admission exam carried out via video bridge.

 For the three top applicants there will be reduced tuition fee (up to 40%).
 Ranking will be done on the base of entrance exams.

 As we are just starting with our programme, so there are no notable alumni jet.
 But we believe that a person who has truly followed the programme is very capable of leading school level innovations, beeing an innovative head for an educational institution, designing different level educational policy.